rancher/rke2/developer-docs/upgrading_kubernetes.md

 From time to time we need to update the version of Kubernetes used by RKE2.
 This document serves as a how-to for that process.
 The following steps are laid out in order.

-##  Kube-proxy
+## Hardened Kubernetes

-### Container Image
+The Hardened Kubernetes build process for RKE2 was once part of the RKE2 build process itself.
+It's been since split out and exists on its own in the [image-build-kubernetes](https://github.com/rancher/image-build-kubernetes) repository.
+Follow the steps below to create a new Hardened Kubernetes build.

-Create a new release tag at the [image-build-kube-proxy](https://github.com/rancher/image-build-kube-proxy) repo.
+Create a new release tag at the [image-build-kubernetes](https://github.com/rancher/image-build-kubernetes) repo.

 * Click "Releases"
 * Click "Draft a new release"
-* Enter the new release version (the new k8s version), appended with `-buildYYYYMMdd`, into the "Tag version" box
+* Enter the new release version (the RKE2 Kubernetes version), appended with `-buildYYYYMMdd`, into the "Tag version" box.  **NOTE** The build system is in UTC.
+    When converting the RKE2 version to the Kubernetes version, use dash instead of plus, and do not include any alpha/beta/rc components.
+For example, if preparing for RKE2 `v1.21.4-rc1+rke2r1` before 5 PM Pacific on Friday, August 27th 2021 you would tag `v1.21.4-rke2r1-build20210827`
 * Check box, "This is a pre-release".
 * Click the "Publish release" button.

 This will take a few minutes for CI to run but upon completion, a new image will be available in [Dockerhub](https://hub.docker.com/r/rancher/hardened-kubernetes).

 ### Helm Chart